Residents in a Louisiana city devastated by 2020 hurricanes are still far from recovery

 Post-hurricane trauma

-Darleen Wesley and her family spent years living in a home with boarded up windows and a leaking roof as they waited for home repairs and fought their insurer in court.
-Now they’re finally back in their rebuilt home after spending months living in their backyard workshop during construction.
+Darleen Wesley and her family spent years living in a home with boarded up windows and a leaking roof while battling their insurer in court.
+They’re finally back in their home after living in a backyard workshop during construction.

-Still, Wesley’s daughter calls her, panicking, whenever it thunders.
-And Wesley tries not to think about what might happen when the next hurricane hits.
+But her daughter panics when it thunders.
+Wesley tries not to think about what might happen when the next hurricane hits.

 “And then I’m right back where I started,” she said.
 “How do I prepare for this again?”